HOW TO CARE FOR TEAK FURNITURE

 HOW TO CLEAN ALUMINUM FURNITURE

 Aluminum furniture should be cleaned periodically using mild soap and lukewarm water.
 Do not use abrasive cleaners.
-For maximum protection against harmful ultraviolet exposure, we recommend a yearly application of a clear automobile wax.

 If you live in seaside climates or have a saltwater pool, regular (weekly) cleaning with will greatly help remove the concentrated salt deposits that can lead to finish failure.
-A clear automobile wax also offers protection from the salt air.

 High-quality outdoor furniture covers are recommended if you plan to leave your aluminum furniture outdoors all year.
 Before placing covers on your furniture, clean any debris with mild soap and water then dry completely with a soft cloth.
 Trapped debris or moisture can cause surfaces to mold.
 If you choose to move your furniture indoors, make sure it’s clean and dry and stored in a moisture free environment.